-A statistical model for a mobile-to-mobile channel has been presented that extends the work on Rayleigh fading channels, without a line-of-sight component, by Clarke [1], Jakes [4], and Akki and Haber [7].
-The channel model examines multipath fading and Doppler shifts for a narrowband signal taking into consideration scatters at both receiving and transmitting antennas both individually and concomitantly, as well as a strong line-of-sight component between antennas.
-This is in contrast to the model by Akki and Haber [7] which focussed on single reflections, ignoring a LOS or double reflections.
-The proposed model loses some of its accuracy when the transmit and receive antennas become too close.
-This suggests that the special case addressed here for independent scattering at the transmitter and receiver may be better acceptable for platoon-to-platoon communications, but needs further verification or it may need refinement for communication within a platoon.
+A statistical model for a mobile-to-mobile channel has been presented that extends the work on Rayleigh fading channels, without a line-of-sight component, by Clarke [5], Jakes [6], and Akki and Haber [7].
+The channel model examines multipath fading and Doppler shifts for a narrow-band signal taking into consideration scatters at both receiving and transmitting antennas both individually and concomitantly, as well as a strong lineof-sight component between antennas.
+This is in contrast to the model by Akki and Haber [7], which focused on single reflections, ignoring line-of-sight or double reflections.
+A proposed simplified model loses some of its accuracy when the transmitting and receiving antennas become too close.
+This suggests that the special case addressed here for independent scattering at the transmitter and receiver may be better acceptable for platoonto-platoon communications, but needs further verification or it may need refinements for communication within a platoon.

-Even with scattering at both transmitter and receiver, the line-of-sight component causes the fading to be Rician, with a new Rician K factor that is a function of the K factors at the transmitter, K_T , and receiver, K_R As K_T and K_R approach zero we obtain results analogous to Akki and Haber [7] for Rayleigh fading with long range reflections.
-Also Doppler spreads, for vehicles travelling at roughly the same speed, are twice as large as those reported in text books like [4], thus the fading has components that are twice as fast.
-We interpret from our curves that fade durations longer than 50 msec diminish rapidly with fade margin.
-This implies that, if the fade margin is sufficiently large, the probability that the radio link is in an outage for longer than 50 msec is very small.
-In an AVCS system, it appears important that longer outages become unlikely [14].
+Even with scatters at both transmitter and receiver, the line-of-sight component causes the fading to be Rician, with a new Rician K-factor that is a function of the K-factors at the transmitter K_T and receiver K_R .
+As K_T and K_R approach zero, we obtain results analogous to Akki and Haber [7] for Rayleigh fading.
+Also Doppler spreads, for vehicles traveling at roughly the same speed, are twice as large as those reported in textbooks like [6].
+Thus, the fading has components that are twice as fast.
+We interpret from our curves that fade durations longer than 50 ms diminish rapidly with fade margin.
+Shladover et al. [4] have shown that this is of particular importance to AVCS.